-Rule 6 provides that a holder of depository receipt may become a member of the company.
-He shall be entitled to vote as such only on conversion of the depository receipts to the underlying shares after following the procedure provided in the scheme and the provisions of this Act.
+Rule 6 provides that a holder of depository receipts may become a member of the company.
+He shall be entitled to vote as such only on conversion of the depository receipts to the underlying shares after following the procedure provided in the Scheme and the provisions of this Act.

 The overseas depository shall be entitled to vote on behalf of the holders of depository receipts until the conversion of depository receipts to shares is taken place.
-For this purpose there would be an agreement entered into between the overseas depository and holders of depository receipts.
+For this purpose, there would be an agreement entered into between the overseas depository, holders of depository receipts and the company.